 If you need to show your passport, we will contact you with information on how and when to do so.

 If you need an entry visa or residence permit card to travel to Sweden, you will in most cases have your fingerprints taken and be photographed when you show your passport at an embassy or consulate-general.

 If your family also applies for a residence permit, the Swedish Migration Agency must check their passports as well.
 The requirement to show your passport in person does not apply to children under the age of five, it is sufficient that the parent brings the child's passport to the visit.
 However, if the child needs a residence permit card, they must come along to be photographed for it.

 If you are granted a permit for more than three months you will receive a residence permit card.
 The card proves that you have permission to reside in Sweden and contains information such as your fingerprints and photograph.

-If you need an entry visa for travel to Sweden you should therefore visit the Swedish embassy or consulate-general as soon as possible to be photographed and fingerprinted.
+If you need an entry visa for travel to Sweden you should therefore visit the Swedish embassy or consulate-general as soon as possible to be photographed and have your fingerprints taken, if you did not do this in connection with showing your passport.
 You need to do this even if you have previously had a residence permit card, as the information is not saved.
-If your family is also applying for permits, the family members also need to be photographed and fingerprinted at the embassy or consulate-general.
+If your family is also applying for permits, the family members also need to be photographed and have their fingerprints taken at the embassy or consulate-general.
 Always contact the embassy or consulate-general prior to your visit.

 If you do not need an entry visa for travel to Sweden you can submit information for the residence permit card at the Migration Agency after arriving in Sweden.
 However, you must request and have your work permit issued before you travel to Sweden.